-While I was flipping through the old photos of my college days, I was taken back in time to this so-called ‘Industrial trip’.
-This class trip consisted of trekking, pilgrimage, beaching and lastly, not to forget our industrial visit (If time permitted!).
-Basically, it was less of industries and more of tripping.
+While I was flipping through old photos of my college days, I was taken back in time to this so-called ‘Industrial trip’.
+This class trip consisted of trekking, pilgrimage, beaching and lastly, not to forget our industrial visit (only If time permitted, that was!).
+Basically, it was less of industries and more of place hopping.
 So here goes the first part of the so called ‘Not-so-Industrial-Trip’.

 Although I had walked for miles to reach places during my school days, this was my first ‘Official’ trek!
 A trek in the ‘Kodachadri hills’ in Malnad region of the western ghats..
-After a real long bus journey, we alighted at the Nittoor forest checkpost late in the evening.
-We got the permission from the forest officials for the night’s camping ahead at the old forest guesthouse.
+After a really long bus journey, we alighted at the Nittoor forest checkpost late in the evening.
+We got the permits at the forest checkpost for the night’s camping ahead, at the old forest guesthouse.
 We parked our bus there and got into the 4WD jeeps that were waiting for us since early evening.
-There is NO road from Nittor to the guest house, it’s only a muddy pathway.
+There is NO road from Nittor to the guest house and is only a muddy pathway.
 And in monsoon, it makes way for a deep trench kinda massive slush pool.
 This stretch can be covered by various modes based on each person’s interest.
 You can walk up or drive or ride..
-The more adventurous people choose the latter; cycling comes with the greatest challenge with every inch posing the risk of getting stuck in the slush or having a flat..
-We chose the safest- The Jeep ride.
-But, driving through such terrain calls for great skill of steering control, lest have at least 7-8 people thrown off-road.
-That said, it was a crazy drive up the hill until we reached the guesthouse in the darkness of 10~11.00.p.m.
+The more adventurous people choose the latter; cycling comes with the greatest challenge.
+We chose the safest- The 4WD.
+But, driving through such terrain calls for great skill of steering control, lest have at least 7-8 people thrown off the road.
+That said, it was a crazy drive up the hill, until we reached the guesthouse in the darkness of 10~11.00.p.m.

-We could barely stand because of the strong winds, so one can imagine our next task of pitching tents..
-We called off the idea of camping under the moonlight as we struggled to hold the tents firmly in our hands due to the wind.
-That’s when we had to camp indoors 😛 We had only a roof above us and no mats or sleeping bags..
-So that’s why we pitched the tents inside the guesthouse hall for the rest of the night.
+After reaching the guesthouse, we could barely stand because of the strong winds.
+So, you can only imagine our next task of pitching tents..
+We called off the idea of camping under the moonlight as we struggled to even hold the tents firmly in our hands.
+The winds were so strong.
+That’s when we had to camp indoors, at the guesthouse 😛 We had only a roof above us and no mats or sleeping bags.
+So we decided to pitch the tents inside the guesthouse hall for the rest of the night.

-We woke up early next morning and started our trek up the Kodachadri hill..
-Our trek consisted two target activities- one was to reach the Stone mantap for sunrise and the second was to take a shower in the Hidlumane waterfall.
+We woke up early next morning and started our hike up the Kodachadri hill.
+Our hike mainly consisted of two target activities- one was to reach the Shankaracharya mantapa at the peak, for sunrise and the second was to take a shower in the Hidlumane waterfall.
 We did not hire a guide as the organisers claimed their familiarity with the route.
-The sight all the way till the mantap was beautiful and the sunrise and the Arabian Sea at the distant horizon just added up to the view!
-The climb was great giving us an eyeful of the valley that was in all bloom with colourful flowers in the wild.
-After a brief walk further up, we reached the Mantapa.
-This place is claimed to be the spot where Shankaracharya had spent a few days.
-After whiling away some time in the plains and the peak, we got set for the decent.
+The sight all the way till the mantapa was beautiful and the sunrise and the Arabian Sea at the distant horizon just added up to the view!
+The climb was great, giving us an eyeful of the valley that was in all bloom with colourful wild flowers.
+After a brief walk, we reached the Mantapa.
+After spending some time at the peak, we readied ourselves for the descent.

-The decent was towards the waterfall.
-With the decent, we slipped, jumped down, clung onto wild creepers in the event of finding our way to the waterfall amidst the thicket of the forest.
+The descend was towards the waterfall.
+With the descending gradient, we slipped, jumped down, clung onto wild creepers in the event of finding our way to the waterfall amidst the thicket of the forest.
 Somewhere, we had already started to realize that we were lost in the forest.
 The thumb rule of finding the way out of a forest is to follow a flowing water body.
 The organisers followed the sound of flowing water and we followed the organisers.
-We stopped by a small cave like structure en route, where someone had installed an idol of Lord Ganesha and offered some flowers.
+We stopped by at a small cave like structure enroute, where someone had installed an idol of Lord Ganesha and offered some flowers.
 We prayed for our safe exit out of the forest and continued with our pursuit of the waterfall.
 So we finally reached at the source of the flowing water!

-People who prefer to trek further, can cover the Agnitheertham waterfalls en route to Kollur Mookambika temple.
-But, having had enough in the quest for a waterfall, we decided to take the bus route.
+People who prefer to trek further, can cover the Agnitheertham waterfalls enroute to Kollur Mookambika temple.
+But, having had enough in the quest of a waterfall, we decided to take the bus route.
 The bumpy drive continued until we reached Kollur, the small temple town known for the Mookambika temple, one of the Shakti peethas.
 This temple is said to have been developed by the Keladi rulers later in time so that pilgrims don’t have to trek up the overlooking Kodachadri hills to worship the goddess.
 Another legend has it that Lord Shiva appeared before Sage Kola and agreed to be present there in the form of Linga with his consort Devi.
 Along with Shiva and Parvathi, all other gods and goddesses are believed to be residing in a non-form in the Linga.
 Hence, Kollur is referred as ‘an abode of the entire celestial congregation’.
 We took a little time to offer our prayers and admire this beautiful little temple built in the typical Kerala style of architecture.
-Post that, we proceeded to the forest guest house where we had booked our stay.
+Post that, we proceeded to the forest guest house where we had our stay booked for the night.